Moving Pets Overseas

 Food, and Rural Affairs is expanding its PETS (the Pets

 Travel Scheme) to the U.S. and Canada.
-When it goes into
+Pets will no longer be subject to a

-6-month quarantine as long as they undergo a rabies test
+quarantine as long as they undergo a rabies test, wait the 21 days for the vaccine to take effect,

 and obtain an import license.